-3.1.2.
 Plans for enlargement of MPA network in Sweden

 Sweden has set the goal to increase the MPAs to 10 % of its marine areas by 2020 with the ambition to create a coherent representative network of MPAs.
 More MPAs shall be designated in the Baltic Proper and Bothnia Sea.
 The regional level (County Administrative Boards) has an important role in designation of MPAs.
-At the moment one potential N2000 area is suggested in the banks south from Gotland for protection of the Harbour Porpoise (se Figure 5.b).
+At the moment one potential N2000 area is suggested in the banks south from Gotland for protection of the Harbour Porpoise (see Figure 3.1.3-1 b)).
 It is on consultation until the 7th of June, 2016 and afterwards the proposal may then be sent to the Swedish Environmental Protection Agency (responsible for MPAs) and finally decided upon by the Government.
 SwAM is carrying out a Government Assignment delivering a national plan for the Swedish MPA-network.
 The assignment should be reported to the Government in June.

-3.1.3.
 Plans for enlargement of MPA network in Estonia

 Estonian Program of measures (PoM) for implementation of the MSFD states that one measure under D1 is to review the existing MPA network and establish new MPAs in EEZ.
-In Estonia preliminary investigations have been carried out and two possible areas are currently being considered as potential MPAs in EEZ with the aim to protect Reef habitats.
-However, no official maps so far have been released.
+In Estonia preliminary field works and modelling have been carried out and two possible areas are currently being considered as potential MPAs in EEZ with the aim to protect Reef habitats.
+A proposal on the spatial extent of potential MPAs are expected by the end of 2016.

-Fig.5.
-Areas proposed of considered for enlargement of the MPA network in the CBC area: a) Suggested Natura 2000 site for protection of the Harbour Porpoise on the banks south from Gotland, Swedish EEZ; b) Investigation areas of benthic habitats for potential establishment of Natura 2000 sites in Latvian EEZ.
+Figure 3.1.3-1: Areas proposed of considered for enlargement of the MPA network in the CBC area: a) Suggested Natura 2000 site for protection of the Harbour Porpoise on the banks south from Gotland, Swedish EEZ; b) Investigation areas of benthic habitats for potential establishment of Natura 2000 sites in Latvian EEZ.

-3.1.4.
 Assessing coherence of MPA-network within the CBC